Conroe-North Houston Regional Airport

 📖 Plain English Explanation:

 Winds from the South-Southeast (160°) at 12 kt.
+Gusts up to 20 kt are expected.
 Visibility will be excellent at more than 6SM.
-Few clouds at 1500 feet, Broken clouds at 2500 feet.
-Marginal VFR conditions - some restrictions for visual flying.
+Scattered clouds at 2500 feet, Broken clouds at 5000 feet.
+Conditions will be suitable for Visual Flight Rules (VFR) operations.

 VFR